 Services provided to assist individuals with barriers to employment include the provision of labor market information, job search assistance, work readiness workshops, career planning, leadership development workshops, support services, and development of Individual Employment Plans.
-Employment assistance was provided to over 20,000 job seekers from August 2015 to July 2016.
-A total of 13,324 job seekers were placed in employment from October 2014 through September 2015.
+Employment services were provided to 12,409 job seekers from January 2016 to December 2016.
+A total of 8,570 job seekers were placed in employment.
 Individuals in need of work experience may be placed in subsidized employment.
 Funding is provided through Individual Training Accounts to cover the cost of tuition, books, and other training-related costs to enable individuals in need of training to attend occupational skills training.